ezbc/ezbc.github.io/_posts/research/2016-03-14-dust-emissivity.md

 extinction data, since dust aggregates are expected to have a higher FIR emissivity than isolated grains, but mostly unaffected optical properties in the visible and ultra-violet.
 Therefore, no substantial $A_V$ excess relative to the gas column density should be observed in that case.
-We note that $\gamma$-ray observations would not detect any excess if the FIR excess were due to either D/G or dust optical property variations.
+The dust emissivity should therefore increase with $A_V$ if dust is aggregating in dense regions.

 # Results